Land of the Giants: Series overview

 The Giants are familiar with the planet Earth and the "little people" who inhabit it, due to the arrivals of other ill-fated ships prior to the Spindrift.
-Some of the Giants' technology exceeds that of 20th century Earth, including cloning, cybernetics, force fields, magnetic stunners, androids and teleporters, while remaining slightly behind in other areas, lacking microelectronics, hearing aids and manned space flight.
+Some of the Giants' technology exceeds that of 20th-century Earth, including cloning, cybernetics, force fields, magnetic stunners, androids and teleporters, while remaining slightly behind in other areas, lacking microelectronics, hearing aids and crewed space flight.
 As such, the Earthlings cannot easily use the Giants' resources to return to the dimension lock, and the Giants have no way to study the little people except by capturing those that become stranded on their planet.

 The Spindrift crew and passengers spend the series in search of supplies and the means to return to Earth, while avoiding capture.
-However, the ship's captain, Steve Burton, places a higher priorty on preventing the Giants from obtaining the means to travel to Earth.
+However, the ship's captain, Steve Burton, places a higher priority on preventing the Giants from obtaining the means to travel to Earth.
 The Giant government offers a reward for the Earthlings, who at times receive assistance from the dissident movement and other sympathizers.
 The Giants cannot easily be trusted, though, as some offer help only to later double-cross the Earthlings.

 The show had no proper conclusion resolving the Earthlings' efforts to return home.
 The final episode, "Graveyard of Fools", was not designed to serve as a series finale.
 The penultimate episode, "Wild Journey", presents a time-travel plot in which the Earthlings go back into the past to prevent the Spindrift flight, but instead create the circumstances that cause the ship to be lost.
 The first season comprised a regular 26 episodes, but season two was left one episode short.
 The show thus comprises only 51 episodes (or 52 episodes including the unaired pilot).